erxes/erxes/docs/docs/developer/mac.md

 cd ../erxes
 ```

-9. Switch a federation branch by using following command.
+9. Switch a dev branch by using following command.

 ```
-git checkout federation
+git checkout dev
 ```

 10. In erxes folder, Install node modules by using following command.